ClinSeq/autoseq-snakemake/docs/server_launch.md

 ## Our Server:
-In KI, we have a High Performance Computer called ravenclaw.
+In Karolinska Institutet, we have a High Performance Computer called ravenclaw.
 It consists of one head node and 5 compute nodes.
 The head node has 12 CPUs with 2 cores in each CPUs and 64GB of RAM.
 Each of the compute nodes have 48 CPUs with 252GB RAM and 250TB of disk space.

 ## Workload Manager:
 In order to manage all these compute nodes effectively, we need a special software called workload manager which can effectively allocate resources for each job for specific amount of time, track, monitor, and report status of job.
 In our autoseq pipeline, we are using a workload manager called Slurm which takes care of the resource allocation.
 While working with HPC, we have to login only to the head node to submit our jobs.
 Slurm will in turn take care of assigning the job to each of the compute nodes depending on the resources requested by the users.
 Once the analysis is completed by the compute node, it will send status report to the head node.
 Thus the entire analysis are effectively managed by Slurm.
 If you are using a different server, and if you don't have Slurm installed in it, kindly contact your IT support team to install Slurm.